benc-uk/smilr/vue/README.md

 - `isAdmin`: Deprecated flag no longer used
 - `token`: The *access token* (not id token) returned by MSAL, which is a Base64 encoded JWT string

 > Note.
-When `AAD_CLIENT_ID` is unset and security disabled, then a fake shallow `userProfile` is created with `isAdmin` set to true and a dummy MSAL user object.
+When `AAD_CLIENT_ID` is unset and security disabled, then a fake shallow `userProfile` is created with a dummy MSAL user object.
 This results in passing all the user checks, so the app functions as if you are logged in.

+> Known Limitations.
+Currently the user session is not persisted locally in any way.
+This means that refreshing the browser will result in you being logged out.
+This is considered acceptable for how the app is used.

 ## Azure AD App Registration
 When creating/registering the app in Azure AD it is very important to set the following options: